Tecnio/antihaxerman/README.md

 # AntiHaxerman

 AntiHaxerman started out as a meme anticheat, and when it got real good I was like damn I should release this, SO I DID and now its real good and can smash thru haxers.
-Wreach cheatrs with AntiHaxerman :D.
+Wreck cheaters with AntiHaxerman :D.

 Spigot: https://www.spigotmc.org/resources/83198/